 • Develop significant competency and knowledge sufficient to justify an extension request from the Utah State Board of Education for a continued WCSD-LEA License if transition to an Associate License is not reasonable or applicable.

 3.4.
-The District shall post percent of LEA-specific licenses, license areas, or endorsements on each school's website.
+The District shall post a link to the following information on each school's website.

 •.
 A list of the percentages of the types of licensed, license areas, and endorsements (to include LEA licenses) held by educators assigned to each school in the District based on the employee FTE; and,

 • The current link to the Utah Educator Lookup tool on the Utah Board of Education website: (https://cactus.schools.utah.gov/PersonSearch)